dayonaart/darkmod/README.md

 # darkmod

-This is a simple template for the usage of Dobby with a Mod Menu written in Java and C++
+This is a simple template for the usage of Dobby with a Mod Menu written in Java and C/C++

 ### Not For Noobs